Blog post by Andrew Pule, husband to Rey and Dad to Neve, Luke and Owen

 With Neve, Luke and Owen we have been very lucky with their health and well-being.
 Although it did take us some time to move on from the traumatic start to their little lives, over time I think we managed to embrace it and accept that their prematurity didn’t have to define them (or us, as parents).
 They will catch up, prosper and succeed.
 Maybe they are just that little bit more special (although we are probably just very biased!)

-If you have been affected by any of the issues mentioned in this post, please call our helpline on 0500 618 140.
+If you have been affected by any of the issues mentioned in this post, please call the Bliss helpline.
 If you would like to share your story with Bliss, please email us on email@example.com.